RADicalsync/RADclock/Documentation/RADclockDoc_guide.md

 however that support was incomplete and is now outdated.
-Updated FFCLOCK code is available here from FreeBSD 11.2, but currently requires the kernel to be patched (this will go away when the changes are merged upstream into FreeBSD from, hopefully, 13.0).
+Updated FFCLOCK code is available here from FreeBSD 11.2, but currently requires the kernel to be patched (this will go away when the changes are merged upstream into FreeBSD from, hopefully, 15.0).
 The kernel patch is provided with the radclock source tarball.

+** Note: the tarball is no longer the recommended method and may be out of date.
+Instead, one can clone the RADclock repo at github.com/RADicalsync/RADclock, and compile the kernel using the source found in the kernel/freebsd/FreeBSD-VERSION/CurrentSource  directory.
+Scripts found in Workflow_scripts/VM/ can facilitate this (see Workflow_scripts/readme.md) .

 ### FFCLOCK kernel